 Bulgarian jam-filled cookies known as maslenki are popular for Christmas.
 They are traditionally made with lard, but butter will do.
 When rose-flavored Turkish delight or is chopped and mixed into the dough, they are known as lokumki.

-Croatian honeybread cookies called licitars are often heart-shaped as being made in this video, but are also made into doll, bird, mushroom, horseshoe, wreath and horse shapes, among others.
+Croatian honey bread cookies called licitars are often heart-shaped, but are also made into doll, bird, mushroom, horseshoe, wreath and horse shapes, among others.

 And, because they are somewhat time-consuming to make, Croatian Peach cookies or Breskvice are saved for special occasions like holidays, weddings and christenings.

-Like Croatians, Hungarians favor intricately decorated honeybread or honey cookies, nuthorns known as kifli or roszke, kolacky similar to Polish kołaczki, shortbread cookies known as , and spice cookies to serve at Christmas.
-But Hungarian Non Plus Ultra Cookies, another one of those time-consuming cookies that is reserved for very special occasions, is one of the prettiest cookies and is considered an apro tea sűtemény or "tiny tea cake."Continue to 5 of 12 below.
+Like Croatians, Hungarians favor intricately decorated honeybread or honey cookies, nuthorns known as kifli or roszke, kolacky similar to Polish kołaczki, and spice cookies to serve at Christmas.
+But Hungarian Non-Plus Ultra Cookies, another one of those time-consuming cookies that is reserved for very special occasions, is one of the prettiest cookies and is considered an apro tea sűtemény or "tiny tea cake."Continue to 5 of 10 below.

 Lithuanian Poppyseed Cookies or Aguonu Sausainiukai are popular year-round, but poppyseeds are especially important for Christmas Eve, Christmas and New Year's because all the little seeds symbolize fertility and wealth.
 Angel wings or ausukai like chruściki are popular, too.
 But probably the most popular is the grybai or mushroom-shaped spice cookie.
 They're a little labor intensive but a time-honored tradition.

 06 of 10